-Options for Documentati
+Options for Documentation

-for There are several options that can be set ati to tailor the information that is included on in a generated document, including the ordering of elements and diagrams and hiding certain elements.
+There are several options that can be set to tailor the information that is included in a generated document, including the ordering of elements and diagrams and hiding certain elements.
 Filters and word substitutions and other options can also be applied.